-The agent matrix is a read-only capability view that joins the agent registry with your local usage statistics.
-It powers the recommendation badges you see when starting a feature and feeds the automated refresh cycle that keeps pricing and quality scores current.
+The agent matrix is a read-only capability view that joins the curated agent registry with your local usage statistics.
+It powers the recommendation badges you see when starting a feature while maintainer-owned tooling keeps pricing, scores, notes, and quarantine state current.

 What the matrix contains